SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/07-Homework.md

 - The system contains information about *users*
 - Users can **register** in the system

-For a successful registration, the user must have:
+For successful registration, the user must have:

 - an **email**
 - a **password**